-Tapping my toes and laughing out loud, I admit – a little sheepishly – I thoroughly enjoyed myself.
+Tapping my toes and laughing out loud, I admit—a little sheepishly—I thoroughly enjoyed myself.
 The material was shocking and offensive and often not tasteful at all.
-But the actors, singing the catchy songs and dancing to the spirited tunes, seemed to be having a whole lot of fun on stage.
+But the actors, singing the catchy songs and dancing to the spirited tunes, seemed to have a whole lot of fun on stage.

 The Book of Mormon is one of the most successful musicals of all time.
 Winning nine Tony awards, it has grossed more than $500 million since opening in March 2011.
 Five years after joining the New York company, Ben realizes he “is lucky is to be acting on Broadway with amazingly talented cast members.”
 And this keeps it fun to perform, night after night, in eight shows each week.

 The following year was different.
-In the annual Senior Showcase, graduating students in the acting and musical theatre classes audition for a variety of shows’ casting agents.
-Ben explains the Book of Mormon scouts, with four companies – Broadway, the National Tour, London, Australia – have a revolving door of parts to cast and are continually looking at talent.
+In the annual Senior Showcase, graduating students in the acting and musical theatre classes audition for various shows’ casting agents.
+Ben explains the Book of Mormon scouts, with four companies – Broadway, the National Tour, London, Australia—have a revolving door of parts to cast and are continually looking at talent.